AceCentre/pasco/docs/getting-started/editing.md

 2. Using the navigation menu - navigate to the node you want to edit

-So tap down to go down - right - to go into a sub tree element.
+Tap the down arrow to go down, the right arrow to go into a sub tree element for example

 3. Edit the text in the node.

 Note that if you put text in brackets after the word  - this will be the cue text.
 Other text is read out loud as the main text.
+For example ``My care (care)`` will have the *cue* of *care* and read outloud *My care*

-4. Hit save when done
+4. Hit the Save button (top right) when done.

 Here is a quick video demonstrating this: